thepiyushmalhotra/magic-8-ball/README.md

-# magic_ball
+# magic_8_ball

-A new Flutter project.
+A tiny flutter project for Magic 8 Ball toy.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: